JohnnyTRT/raycastProject/README.md

 git pull origin main
 ```

-You can also just download the project directly from the github page of the project: [Clickable Text](https://github.com/JohnnyTRT/raycastProject#)
+You can also just download the project directly from the github page of the project: [You are already here](https://github.com/JohnnyTRT/raycastProject#)

 ### Getting your changes into the project repository